sibineejokela/Store_Data_May2020/Project_Summary.md

 #### 2. Sales
 * What is the Year-Over-Year (YOY) Growth of the company?
 * What hours of the day are sales the highest and what insight does this provide for staffing?
 Which hours are most likely to be best for focus time?
 * What months should the business focus on advertising and other additional optional costs?
-(1A)

 #### 3. Tag (Section)
+* What main sections of the store should the business focus on so revenue can increase without having costs increase, thereby leading to larger profit margins?
-* What sections of the store should the business focus on so revenue can increase without having costs increase, thereby leading to larger profit margins?
+* What additional sections of the store should the business focus on so revenue can increase without having costs increase, thereby leading to larger profit margins?
-* How did changing the store layout affect sales for each section of the store, paying specific attention to the Organization section?
-* What are the Sales per Square Feet for each section?

 #### 4. Product
 * What specific products should the business focus in different sections so revenue can increase without having costs increase, thereby leading to larger profit margins?
 * What products sell best on different days of the week?
 Which specific products sell best overall when not categorized by section?
-* How should the business approach product display for different days of the week?
-(2A)
-* ((Products by month?))

-#### 5. Item
-* Which sections are overcrowded with items and which should the business focus on to curate the best choices for customers?
-* What is the ideal number of items per section to return the best profit margin?
-* Which section can the business expect to have the highest number of visitors and thereby accomodate with appropriate square footage?
-* How can the business maximize inventory storage and plan an appropriate amount of space for each section?

 ## Analysis